What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

 Author’s preface:

-Israel invaded and destroyed Gaza 28 centuries ago, but few Americans know that such ancient “undercurrent events” ever really happened, let alone that they still drive current events that divert our attention from older, deeper realities.
+Israel invaded and destroyed Gaza 28 centuries ago, but few Americans know that such ancient “undercurrent events” ever really happened, let alone that they still drive “current events” that divert our attention from older, deeper realities.
 The following essay, revised and updated from one that I wrote for Salon on March 31, 2024, doesn’t track current events in Israel/Palestine.
 Instead, it takes a dive, or at least a dip, into long running undercurrents that have shaped the conflict.

 The original Salon essay was picked up and re-posted by the international website Reset.doc, which also translated it into Italian.
 It was excerpted and assessed on The Hannah Arendt Center website at Bard College.
 When I wrote it early in 2024, charges that Israel was committing genocide in Gaza were plausible but debatable, and it was possible to question protestors’ ideological motives.
-But by mid-summer, Israel’s strategies had become genocidal in effect and, for some of the strategists, in intent.
+But by mid-summer, Israel’s strategies had become genocidal in effect and, for some of its strategists, in intent.
+Anyone who might think that I’m interpreting the biblical and 17th-Century undercurrents to justify current events would be misreading this essay.

+More than a few commentators and editors have dived under their desks or jumped out of windows instead of reporting or sharing what I actually say here.
+But others have commented in ways that can enhance our understanding of what’s developing.
 For example, the head of a private school who also teaches in Columbia College’s Contemporary Civilization curriculum sent a message to a mutual friend calling this essay “a fascinating and intellectually rich article, the difficult paradoxes of which may escape most modern readers….
 But if we are ever to escape the binary thinking of every political and civic argument that plagues us currently, we need historically nuanced analyses like Sleeper’s.
 The ancestral thread tying Calvinists and ancient Hebrews together is a lens I hadn’t seen through before, though most of us know the two sides of each (culture? religion?) — its ambitious, questing, covenantal side and its ‘manifest destiny’ brutality.”

 A political and intellectual historian in New York wrote me, “Thanks for sending this amazing piece.
 I devoured it immediately.
 I know a bit about the Biblical influence on New England’s elimination of America’s very own Canaanites, but most of the works you cite were new to me.
 I am also glad you appreciate the work of my friend Adam Shatz.
 Anyway, it seems to me you have the core of a book condensed into a few pages here.
 I hope you keep developing this line of thought.”

 Dive in with me now as I keep on developing this line of thought.
+Help me do that by writing to jimsleeper12@gmail.com

 By JIM SLEEPER

-Although the ”settler-colonial” paradigm that progressives apply to Israel certainly did fit Puritans who settled and seized lands to which they had no ancestral claims, those Puritans went even further by appropriating ancient Israelite claims to a divinely promised Zion to justify their own ventures in America.
+The 17th-century English Calvinists who colonized lands that they called New England, and whose legatees participated in founding and extending the American republic, pursued strategies strikingly similar to those of today’s Israeli settlers in the West Bank and military invaders of Gaza who claim a divine mandate or a nationalist “manifest destiny” to impose the Hebrew-derived, ethno-religious identity at the expense of longtime Palestinian inhabitants.
+The ”settler-colonial” paradigm that progressives apply to Israel certainly did fit Puritans who seized lands to which they had no ancestral claims, but those Puritans went even further by citing ancient Israelite claims to a divinely promised Zion to justify their own ventures in America.
 So doing, they seeded America’s civic-republican culture in ways that still drive its messianic inclinations and some Protestants’ and Jews’ preoccupations with Israel’s presence in the Middle East.

 ____________________________________________________________